 The second I placed it in the garbage and closed the lid, I heard, “Really?”
 The owner of the house with the garbage can was glaring at me with her hands on her hips.
 Note that she wasn’t close (maybe 7 yards or so), but she did look red with anger.

 I didn’t know what to say.
 I mean, now I was scared of her and didn’t want to explain the situation.
-So I said the first thing that came to me.
+So I said the first thing that came to me that was about as sassy as I could handle.

 “Do you want me to take it back?”